nanbaima/computational-workflows-homework/README.md

 You must have attended the course and complete the homework to receive the ECTS credits.

-The email should contain:
+The email should contain a link to a GitHub repository with:

-1. Link to your github repository on github.com.
-2. Your repository should contain a modified version of this file `README.md` file containing the specific commands that you used to complete the exercises.
-You do not have to include everything, just the key commands.
+* a modified version of this file `README.md` file containing the specific commands that you used to complete the exercises.
+You do not have to include everything, just the key commands in the spaces provided.

     ```
     # Add your commands here
     ```
+* A `wallet.py` file that passes the unit tests.
+* A `Dockerfile`.

-3. You should have a working `wallet.py` file and the unit tests should run.
+* A working GitHub Actions file that runs the unit tests inside the built image.

 ## High level overview